arangodb/docs/3.10/http/cluster.md

 ```

 Of particular relevance are the two attributes `pendingMoveShards` and
 `todoMoveShards`.
-These shows how many move operations are still to do
+These show how many move operations are still to do
 (scheduled, but not begun), and how many are pending (scheduled,
 started, but not yet finished).
 Once these two numbers have reached 0,
 the rebalancing operation is finished.